Ezward/diyduckie/README.md

                ch-01 <-----> PWM-B
                              A-OUT-1 <--> M2 motor +
                              A-OUT-2 <--> M1 motor -
-    pin-24 <----------------------------> enc-2
+    pin-13 <----------------------------> enc-2
-    pin-18 <----------------------------> enc-1
+    pin-12 <----------------------------> enc-1
                                           VCC <------------> 3.3v
                                           GND <--------------------> GND
 ---
 ```

+#### Add a second PCA9685 on bus 1 at address 0x60

-In addition, these PWM channels are configured to be on a PCA9685 at address 0x60.
+The default PWM channels are configured to be on a PCA9685 at address 0x60.
 The first PCA9685 that we added is dedicated to 5 RGB LEDs, so 15 of the 16 available PWM channels are occupied, so there is not room on that PWM controller anyway.
 So we need to add a second PCA9685 in order to support the default HAT configuration for the motor controller.

-#### Add a second PCA9685 on bus 1 at address 0x60

 By default the PCA9685 is at address 0x40.
 However, there are a set of open jumper pads that can be used to alter the address by closing (soldering) the jumper pads.
 The duckiebot software is setup to address this at 0x60.
 Each pad adds a power of 2 to the default address of 0x40.
 We can change the address of a PCA9685 to 0x60 by closing the  solder pad marked A5, which adds 2^5 = 0x20 to the address.